Tom11Butler/2018FinancialAnalysis/README.md

 6. Licenses

 ## Project Motivations
-In this project I wanted to explore the a dataset from Kaggle: https://www.kaggle.com/cnic92/200-financial-indicators-of-us-stocks-20142018/kernels
+In this project I wanted to explore a [Kaggle dataset](https://www.kaggle.com/cnic92/200-financial-indicators-of-us-stocks-20142018/kernels) relating to the stock market.
 The purpose is for my own personal upskill in exploratory data analysis, data science and communicating about the two.
 I picked three questions to use the dataset to answer, the results of which are summarised below and explained more in the Medium post.

 ## Medium post